Key takeaways:

 COVID isn’t the only bug that causes rhinitis.
 Other common cold viruses and seasonal allergies can also cause rhinitis.
 All of these conditions cause congestion and runny nose as well as increase the risk of nosebleeds.
 So, it’s no surprise that COVID infection also increases your chances of developing a nosebleed.

 Nasal trauma is the most common cause of nosebleeds.
 But it’s not just blows to your nose that cause nosebleeds.
-Even minor trauma can break fragile blood vessels and lead to bleeding.
+Even minor trauma can break fragile blood vessels and lead to bleeding, especially when your nose is already inflamed.

 What causes nosebleeds?
 Learn the most common causes of nosebleeds and what you can do to prevent them.